carriebennette/supplement-drug-viz/README.md

 # Visualizing supplement-drug interactions in the scientific literature

-I first found the [suppAI](https://supp.ai/) when the Allen Institute for AI posted an announcement on Twitter.
+I first found out about [SuppAI](https://supp.ai/) when the Allen Institute for AI posted an announcement on Twitter.
 It seemed like a really interesting corpus of scientific evidence regarding interactions of dietary and herbal supplements with each other and with prescription and over-the-counter medications.
 I played around with the online search functionality, but something felt missing.
 I really want to get an overall sense of the data in a way that manually plugging in various supplemnet names wasn't providing.
 I was also interested in flexing my data visualization muscles so decided I would try to visualize the connections.
 You can see the final visualization here: https://carriebennette.github.io/supplement-drug-viz/

 # Raw data preparation